vita-epfl/Helvipad/README.md

 depth and disparity labels by projecting 3D point clouds onto equirectangular images.
 Additionally, we provide an augmented training set with a significantly increased label density by using depth completion.
 We benchmark leading stereo depth estimation models for both standard and omnidirectional images.
-Results show that while recent stereo methods perform decently, a significant challenge persists in accurately estimating depth in omnidirectional imaging.
+The results show that while recent stereo methods perform decently, a significant challenge persists in accurately estimating depth in omnidirectional imaging.
 To address this, we introduce necessary adaptations to stereo models, achieving improved performance.